 His hobbies include playing rock music, mountaineering and snow sports.

-Satyarupa works to overcome challenges to access to basic services posed by a lack of data and information, while improving transparency and accountability.
+Satyarupa leads the regional effort for developing holistic and inclusive strategies to dramatically reduce plastic production, pollution, and usage.
+She works with and supports frontline communities and organizations – leaders in their right – working to promote sustainable, effective, and locally-driven initiatives.
 Her areas of interest are public administration, the role of elected representatives, open data and the use of technology to improve governance.
 She has been a part of innovative action research projects that take a new look at common urban challenges, including those involving informal waste workers, public toilets and decision making for municipal services.

 She has worked with Chennai's city government and a Tamil Nadu state department to improve their data-management practices to plan civic infrastructure better, and has supported the creation of data that has been used by the city government and courts to provide evidence for failures in service provision.
 Satyarupa is recognised as a commentator on transparency and accountability and (open) data, as well as the role of data intermediaries.